Role Types

 Best Practices for Role Management

 - Keep admin access limited — Not everyone needs admin access.
-Only people who
+Only people who need to manage the team, view analytics, or handle shared resources should have admin roles.
+Most team members should be Members.

-- Use Admin (without seat) for managers — If someone only manages the team and
+- Use Admin (without seat) for managers — If someone only manages the team and does not recruit, keep them as an Admin to avoid consuming a paid seat.

-- Admin Member for player-coaches — If a manager also recruits, the Admin Member
+- Admin Member for player-coaches — If a manager also recruits, the Admin Member role gives them everything they need without requiring two accounts.

-- Review roles periodically — As your team evolves, make sure roles still match
+- Review roles periodically — As your team evolves, make sure roles still match responsibilities.
+A recruiter who gets promoted to team lead might need admin access.

-- Document your role assignments — Keep a simple record of who has which role
+- Document your role assignments — Keep a simple record of who has which role and why.
+This helps when onboarding new admins or when team structure changes.

-- Limit Owner role awareness — Since the Owner role cannot be transferred, make
+- Limit Owner role awareness — Since the Owner role cannot be transferred, make sure the person who creates the agency will be a long-term stakeholder.
+Do not create the agency from a temporary or test account.

 Advanced